A new response to trauma and PTOCD

 In July, 2024 I participated in the talk Tales of the C(omorbid)ity: Exploring the Dynamic Features of Co-Occurring OCD and PTSD at the IOCDF Conference in Orlando, along with Caitlin Pinciotti, PhD; Nathaniel Van Kirk, PhD; and Lauren Wadsworth, PhD.
-I wasn’t able to attend the conference in person so I recorded my portion of the presentation, which you can watch below.
+You can watch my pre-recorded portion of the presentation below, which this blog post explains.

 OCD and PTSD can interact dynamically